JackGamesAR/portfolio/index.md

 ### MineSaga:

 This is a type of Discord server which has an amazing concept I've never seen elsewhere - Skyblock, but entirely via Discord.
 You can use grinders, go mining, use crates, fishing, etc... all via Discord commands, and receive server prizes for coming in the top 3.
 This server was previously a physical Minecraft server, but is now fully on Discord.
-It has over 22,000 members, and is a Discord partnered server - I am a moderator there.
+It has over 22,000 members, and is a Discord partnered server - I was a moderator there, however I resigned on the 27th December 2021, after a great few weeks on the team!
 You can check out Minesaga [here](https://discord.gg/minesaga)

 ### Jack's Hangout: